Contempt Of Court Family Law San Diego

 Next, the party bringing the contempt charge must be able to prove that the alleged violator knew about the order.
 The pleadings must allege that either the cite (the person who violated the order) was present in court at the time the order was made, the cite was served with a copy of the order, the cite signed a stipulation upon which the order was based, or other facts which demonstrate that the party knew about the order.
 If there is insufficient evidence to prove that the party knew of the order, then the person cannot be held in contempt.

 The charging party must describe with particularity how and when a person violated the order.
 If a party merely states that the other party doesn’t comply with child custody orders, then the pleadings may fail to provide even a prima facie case of contempt.

 If a party is charging contempt for failing to pay an amount of money which was ordered by the court, that party generally does not need to allege that the violator can pay the money because the court found that the violator did have the ability when the order was made.
 Instead, if the alleged violator claims the inability to pay, that must be raised by the alleged violator and proved in what is known as an affirmative defense.Because of the variety of orders, a person can be alleged to have violated, the potential defenses to those violations is equally varied.

-If you need a Contempt of Court Attorney in San Diego for a Free Consultation, you should seek the advice of a California State divorce attorney.
+If you need a Contempt of Court Attorney in San Diego for a Low-cost Consultation, you should seek the advice of a California State divorce attorney.
 The San Diego Divorce Attorney at the Law Office of Michael C. MacNeil have many years of divorce law experience and will competently represent your family law case.
-Please call for a no-cost divorce attorney consultation at (858) 922-7098.
+Please call for a low-cost divorce attorney consultation at (858) 922-7098.
 We look forward to helping you with any of your questions about contempt of Court in San Diego.